meli1230/windows_and_linux_vms/README.md

 As iterated in the WS section, we found out that there are 3 users and 2 groups created.
 However, there is another user that I have not talked about yet, which is proiectso.
 This user was the one that was used to make the domain connection between WS and WC.
 I will remind you that you can find the credentials for the users in the credentials.md file.

 #### Group Policy Editor
 Apart from the policy set from WC for the groups, I have also set a local firewall rule in proiectso, which you will need to enable and then disable yoruself after you are done with testing it.
-In order to find the policy, you need to navigate to: **Group Policy Editor -> user configuration -> administrative templates -> control panel -> prohibit access to control panl -> tick enabled**.<br/>
+In order to find the policy, you need to navigate to: *Group Policy Editor -> user configuration -> administrative templates -> control panel -> prohibit access to control panl -> tick enabled*.
 Once you have done that, the access to control panel should be prohibited.
 In order to disable it, simply untick the enabled box.

 #### Task Scheduler:
 Another implemented functionality is a scheduled task.
 The chosen automation is opening notepad when the clock reaches a certain time.
 In order to test this, you will need to set the time yourself to an upcoming moment.
-In order to do so, you will need to follow these steps: **open Task Scheduler -> task scheduler library -> open notepad -> properties -> triggers**.<br/>
+In order to do so, you will need to follow these steps: *open Task Scheduler -> task scheduler library -> open notepad -> properties -> triggers*.
 When you got here, set the time to your liking and then wait until the clock reaches that value.
 When that happens, notepad should open automatically.

 #### Script:
 You may have noticed two files on the desktop already: *script.bat* and *script.txt*.
 Click the *script.bat* file and see what it does. <br/>
 As you have probably noticed, the script created a folder on Desktop, that contains a textfile with some writing in it.
-In order to see how that was done, open *script.txt*, which contains the same script that was used to automate the folder and file creation you just saw.
+<br/>In order to see how that was done, open *script.txt*, which contains the same script that was used to automate the folder and file creation you just saw.

 ### Ubuntu
+#### Making the machine run properly
+Before jumping into the functionalities that I have implemented, you need to make a few changes in a file, in order to make sure that the IP address used in it is the same as the one of the VM.
+What you need to modify is located in etc/hosts, which you can reach by typing the follow these steps:
+- open Terminal and type *ipconfig*
+- in the returned result, search for inet, which should be followed by your ip address
+- the next command we need to type in the terminal is *sudo nano /etc/hosts* Once you opened this file, you need to replace every ip address you see with your ip address, which you have just discovered by using *ifconfig*.
+When done, press ctrl+x to save the file and then enter to exit.

+#### SSH Putty
+The first thing that I installed on my virtual machine is SSH, which stands for Secure Shell.
+This a protocol that will let use an app like putty to remotely connect to our virtual machine from any other machine, regardless of the native operating system.
+To test putty you need to first install the app on your physical machine or on any other machine you would like.
+You can use [this link](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to simply get an exe file, from the *Alternative binary file* section.<br/>
+Once it downloaded, open *putty.exe*.
+In the window that just opened, make sure that *Port 22* is selected, as well as *Connection type: SSH* and, after that, write the IP address of the Ubuntu VM in the *Host Name (or IP address) section*.

 SSH:
 - putty